-With the above advantages, it is easy to see why laser cutting is becoming so widely used.
+With the above advantages, it is easy to see why cutting with lasers is becoming so widely used.

 Also it is safer as the laser beam is enclosed within a tight light box, whereas with other conventional methods typically a free running blade is doing the cutting.

-No, and this is one of the greatest advantages of laser cutting.
+No, and this is one of the greatest advantages of all.
 As it is a non-contact process and uses a beam that is highly precise on the area it is being focused upon, heat damage is minimal to the surrounding area of the material.

 Yes, there are several different types and techniques of laser cutting.
-The three main types of laser cutting are C02 laser cutting, crystal laser cutting, and fiber laser cutting.
-Here at SPI Lasers we only work with fiber laser cutting using our Pulsed Fiber Lasers and Continuous Wave Fiber Lasers.
+The three main types are C02, crystal and fiber.
+Here at SPI we only work with fiber lasers for cutting using our Pulsed Fiber Lasers and Continuous Wave Fiber Lasers.

-As you can see from the above, laser cutting is one of the most useful processes to have been developed for modern society today.
+As you can see from the above, this is one of the most useful laser-based processes to have been developed for modern society today.
 Although you may not realise it, laser cutting affects us in more ways than you think!

-The laser cutting process has many benefits over convetional cutting, namely that it delivers a much cleaner cut and finish
+The laser cutting process has many benefits over conventional cutting, namely that it delivers a much cleaner cut and finish

-From helping to save lives with laser surgery to building the cars we drive or the smartphones that we use, laser cutting has a part to play.
+From helping to save lives with laser surgery to building the cars we drive or the smartphones that we use, cutting with lasers has a part to play.
 It is just one of a number of useful processes our range of Fiber Lasers can complete.
-If you have more questions that aren’t answered here on laser cutting or one of the other laser processes, we would be happy to help.
+If you have more questions that aren’t answered here, we would be happy to help answer it.

 Image credit: Unknown, Jilbert Ebrahimi, Arcaion and Unsplash